Alaska ’21: Nome

 Just us and the Muskox.
 Click for a larger image.

 Our second outing with Carol was on the Teller Road.
 Our goal was a small shorebird called a Red Knot, and we spotted one right away by turning off the main dirt highway onto a narrower dirt road at milepost 35.
 The trouble was we were in 30-mile winds that make holding a 500mm lens tough.
 Even standing was tough, because the terrain was spotted with glacial debris in small stony clusters.
 Between the rock mounds was tundra in blazing colors.
 Oh, and I forgot to mention that it was really cold.
-We’re tough, however, and I spotted a couple Muskox that are equally tough (only they have multiple inches of insulation protecting them from the elements.)
-Hell, anything/anybody that survives up there has GOTTA be tough.
-Interestingly, wherever Muskox roam they leave telltale bits of their soft undercoat, called qiviut, attached to willow branches.
+We spotted a couple Muskox that are equipped with multiple inches of insulation protecting them from the elements.
+Interestingly, wherever Muskox roam they leave telltale bits of their soft undercoat, called qiviut, attached to branches.
 This is spun into yarn and used by knitters to make warm scarves and hats.
 Sooney collected a bunch for a weaver we know back in Ashland.

 Hoary Redpoll munching on a Catkin seed pod

-After eating our sandwiches and being entertained by a gorgeous Rough-legged Hawk cavorting in the strong winds above Wooly Lagoon Road, Carol headed for home and we stopped again (and again, and again).
+After eating our sandwiches and being entertained by a gorgeous Rough-legged Hawk cavorting in the strong winds above Wooly Lagoon Road, Carol left us to explore independently and we enjoyed the extended daylight with frequent stops.
 With only disappointing views of Snowy Buntings, one memorable visit was with a Hoary Redpoll ripping away at a Catkin seed pod.
 Overseeing the Redpoll was a cute Wheatear with its baby-blue/gray crown.
 This is how we birded throughout the trip, and we continued moseying to our hotel with stops for a Moose, a discrete view of some Arctic Terns copulating on a rock beneath a bridge, and finally at a nest of Golden Eagles on some bluffs about 10 miles from town.
 Having a rental car for independence, very talented birding companions, and a well-researched route each day, we weren’t terribly disappointed at not seeing the Arctic Warbler or a better look at a Bluethroat, and were pleased with the variety of wildlife we DID observe.